 As for all diseases prevention is better than cure for skin infections as well.
 It is important to observe precautions so that you can reduce the risk of skin infections, and protect your skin from damage.

-Don’t keep wounds open: If you have any cuts, scraps or other such wounds, they should be kept clean and bandaged regularly until they are completely healed because unhealed wounds can get infected and result in pus formation.
+- Don’t keep wounds open: If you have any cuts, scrapes, or other such wounds, they should be kept clean and bandaged regularly until they are completely healed because unhealed wounds can get infected and result in pus formation.

-Nails should be kept trimmed and clean: Unclean nails can turn into breeding grounds for fungal growth.
-Fungus can enter the skin through cracked nails and cause it to turn yellow.
-Nail manicure and poor quality nail products can damage the nail or cuticle, making it susceptible to infections.
+- Nails should be kept trimmed and clean: Unclean nails can turn into breeding grounds for fungal growth.
+The fungus can enter the skin through cracked nails and cause it to turn yellow.
+Nail manicures and poor quality nail products can damage the nail or cuticle, making it susceptible to infections.
 It is therefore important to choose only sterile instruments.